Yoga for Skiing – Postures to Keep You Strong on the Slopes

 As the lower body is predominantly utilised in these sports, it is important to also strengthen the upper body so that there is not an imbalance in the lower and upper halves.
 This is also helpful when finding yourself stuck in a snowdrift whilst pursuing powder off-piste!

-Asanas for maximising core strength
+Yoga for skiing to maximise core strength

-6. Spinal twist: Improves spine mobility, glute flexibility and outer thigh muscles.
+6. Spinal twist: Improves spine mobility, glute flexibility, and outer thigh muscles.

 7. Downward facing dog: Good for core stability.
 Going into plank and press up back into downward dog.
 Builds upper body strength.

-So with some careful preparation and planning and a bit of patience you will be ready for your mountain top holiday, pain free!
+So with some careful preparation and planning and a bit of patience, you will be ready for your mountain top holiday, pain-free!